Friday, 3 April 2026

 Feature Hodgkin's Lymphoma (HL) Non-Hodgkin's Lymphoma (NHL)

-The Defining Cell Contains a specific, giant mutated cell called a Reed-Sternberg cell.
+Defining Cell Contains a specific, giant mutated cell called a Reed-Sternberg cell.
 Does not contain Reed-Sternberg cells.

 Signs & Symptoms: The "B Symptoms"

-⚠️ RED FLAG: BREATHING TROUBLE
+⚠️ EMERGENCY ALERT: BREATHING TROUBLE

 Risk Factors